Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Main results

 To the best of our knowledge, the companion paper~\cite{Tro25:Comparison-Theorems} contains the only existing application of Stahl's theorem in RMT.
 The main result of the companion paper concerns the minimum eigenvalue of a sum of \hilite{iid} random \hilite{psd} matrices.

 \begin{fact}[Comparison: Sum of iid psd matrices] Let $\mtx{W}$ be a random \hilite{psd} matrix with dimension $d$ and with two finite moments.
-Consider any \hilite{Gaussian self-adjoint} matrix $\mtx{X}$ with dimension $d$ whose first- and second-order moments satisfy
+Draw a \hilite{Gaussian self-adjoint} matrix $\mtx{X}$ with dimension $d$ whose first- and second-order moments satisfy

 For a natural number $n \in \N$, define the random matrices

 Then the minimum eigenvalues admit the comparison

 Furthermore, for all $s \geq \log(2d)$, the tail probability satisfies the bound